vanderlowe/myPersonality/README.md

 ```

 ## Merging data
 The results from different tables can be combined.
-Let's get data for all myPersonality participants over the age of 90 who live in cities with a population less than 10,000, but greater than 100.
+Let's get data for all myPersonality participants over the age of 90 who live in cities with a population greater than 100, but greater than 10,000.
 Since we already have the variable `elderly` from the example above, we only need to request the necessary location data.
 ```
-location <- address("current_location_city", "population < 10000", "population > 100")
+location <- address("current_location_city", "population > 100", "population < 10,000")
 elderly.in.small.towns <- merge(elderly, location)
 ```

 # Example usage: Advanced users
 All data access is done via the `myPersonalitySQL` function.
 It allows you to execute SQL queries on the database (only read-only queries are allowed).
 ```
+elderly.in.Miami <- myPersonalitySQL("
+  SELECT demog.age, demog.gender, demog.relationship_status, address.current_location_city
+  FROM demog
-elderly.in.Miami <- myPersonalitySQL("SELECT demog.age, demog.gender, demog.relationship_status, address.current_location_city FROM demog LEFT JOIN address ON demog.userid = address.userid WHERE demog.age > 90 AND address.current_location_city = 'Miami'")
+  LEFT JOIN address
+  ON demog.userid = address.userid
+  WHERE demog.age > 90 AND address.current_location_city = 'Miami'"
+)
 ```

 # Product Backlog